KathyReid/cvaccents/README.md

 ## Citing this toolset

 ```
-BibTeX does not have the right entry for preprints.
-This is a hack for producing the correct reference:

 @Booklet{EasyChair:9678,
   author = {Kathy Reid and Elizabeth T. Williams},
   title = {Common Voice and Accent Choice: Data Contributors Self-Describe Their Spoken Accents in Diverse Ways},